bradbunce/mysql/README.md

 # MySQL Primary/Replica Setup with Docker

-This guide documents the setup of a MySQL Primary/Replica configuration using Docker containers, including PHPMyAdmin for database management.
+This guide documents the setup of a MySQL Primary/Replica configuration using Docker containers, including phpMyAdmin for database management.

 ## 1. Docker Compose Configuration